 What is Discord?

-Discord is a communication platform combining what every social app specializes in into one application.
+Discord is a communication platform combining what every social networking app specializes in into one application.
 The vision behind developing Discord was to make comms between gamers more effortless.
 But over time, people started using the app for different purposes.
 Using Discord, people have formed numerous communities dedicated to various subjects like gaming, music, movies, education, etc. Soon, it became a gigantic and flexible platform where you could discuss your ideas with like-minded people.

 What Can My Kid Do on Discord?